iotaledger/wasp/documentation/docs/in_progress/todo/dwf.md

 1. The `wasp-cli` command creates a value transaction containing the smart contract request.
 It takes 42 iotas from the address of the wallet, signs the transaction with the private key of the wallet.
-Then it posts it to the UTXO Ledger, i.e to Goshimmer node, running on the Pollen network.
+Then it posts it to the UTXO Ledger, i.e to Goshimmer node, running on the Goshimmer network.
 (there's a bit more of a token manipulation behind scenes but we skip it here)

-2. Pollen network confirms the transaction containing the request.
+2. Goshimmer network confirms the transaction containing the request.
 It takes some ~10 seconds.
 After confirmation the request it becomes part of the immutable backlog for the smart contract instance, represented by the target SC address.